jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### Subpart 5 — Education New Zealand

 ### 510 Education New Zealand continued
-(1) The body called Education New Zealand in existence before the commencement of this Act is continued.
+(1) The body called Education New Zealand in existence before the commencement of this subpart is continued.
 (2) Education New Zealand is a Crown entity for the purposes of section 7 of the Crown Entities Act 2004.
 (3) The Crown Entities Act 2004 applies to Education New Zealand except to the extent that this Act expressly provides otherwise.